 • Use Siri

 Siri lets you use your voice to send messages, schedule meetings, place phone calls, and more.
 Siri is the intelligent personal assistant that helps you get things done just by asking.
-It allows you to use your voice to send messages, schedule meetings, place phone calls, and more.
 But Siri isn't like traditional voice-recognition software that requires you to remember keywords and speak specific commands.
 Siri understands your natural speech, and it asks you questions if it needs more information to complete a task.
 Dictation is now processed on Apple Watch, making requests faster and more reliable.
 Run shortcuts you’ve created on your iPhone.
 You can even add them as complications on your Watch face.
 You can even get spoken translations from Siri.
 It’s as simple as raising your wrist and asking “How do you say hello in Japanese?"

-1. To ask Siri something, hold down the Side button until you see the Siri icon at the bottom of the screen.
+1. To ask Siri something, press and hold the Digital Crown/Home button until you see the Siri icon at the bottom of the screen.

-2. If you're using iOS 8 or later, you can ask Siri a question starting with "Hey Siri" without having to hold down the Side button.
+2. You can ask Siri a question starting with "Hey Siri" without having to hold down the Digital Crown/Home button.

 Note: Your iOS device initially uses a compact voice for Siri.
 Your device will automatically download and install a more natural-sounding voice when you first connect to power and a Wi-Fi network.